Professor of Behavioral and Social Sciences

 Overview

 Overview: Dr. Molly Magill is currently a Professor in the Department of Behavioral and Social Sciences and the Director of Biostatistics at the Center for Alcohol and Addiction Studies.
-Dr. Magill's broad area of study is mechanisms of behavior change in psychosocial treatment for alcohol and other drug use disorders.
-The goal of this work is to guide intervention development and refinement.
-In her most recent research, she is focused on therapist or counselor training methods that are based on common factors of established behavioral interventions.
+Dr. Magill's broad area of study is mechanisms of behavior change in psychosocial, pharmacological, and digitally-delivered interventions for alcohol and other drug use disorders (AOD).
+While this research has centered on AOD, Dr. Magill prioritizes transbehavioral and transtheoretical processes of change.
+Ultimately, the goal of this line of study is to improve the care that individuals receive in community-care settings and via self-determined resources that exist outside of the traditional treatment system (e.g., mobile applications).

 Brown Affiliations